K-flat complexes and derived categories: K-flat, pure acyclic, and DG-pure-injective complexes

 \begin{proof} Any chain map $f : P \xrightarrow{} X$ is a weak equivalence in the Theorem~\ref{them-stovicek-pure} model structure if and only if $f$ is a pure homology isomorphism.
 Write a factorization $f = pi$ where $i: P \xrightarrow{} Y$ is a degreewise pure monic with $\cok{i}$ pure acyclic (trivial cof.), and $p : Y \xrightarrow{} X$ is a degreewise pure epimorphism with $\ker{p}$ a complex of pure-injectives (a fibration).
 By the 2 out of 3 axiom, $f$ is a weak equivalence if and only if $p$ is, and this would force $\ker{p}$ to be a contractible complex with pure-injective components.
 So in this case, since the class K-Flat is thick in $\ch_{pur}$, we can easily argue that if $P$ (resp. $X$) is any K-flat complex (which includes the possibility of being DG-projective) then $X$ (resp. $P$) must be K-flat.

 On the other hand, suppose $X$ is given to be K-flat.
 It is standard that we can find an epimorphic homology isomorphism $f : P \xrightarrow{} X$ with $P$ a DG-projective complex (or just K-projective or DG-flat).
 In any case, $\ker{f}$ is acyclic.
 One verifies that in any factorization $f = pi$ as in the start of the last paragraph, $\ker{p}$ is in fact an extension of $\ker{f}$ and $\cok{i}$.
 It follows that $\ker{p}$ is an acyclic complex of pure-injectives.
-But then by Theorem~\ref{them-emman-K-flat}, the epimorphism $f$ must split.
-So $\ker{p}$ must also be K-flat, and hence a contractible complex of pure-injectives.
+But then by Theorem~\ref{them-emman-K-flat}, the epimorphism $p$ must split.
+So $\ker{p}$ must also be K-flat, as it is a direct summand of $Y$ (which is K-flat because it is a degreewise pure extension of the K-flat complexes $P$ and $\cok{i}$).
+Hence $\ker{p}$ must be a contractible complex of pure-injectives.
 It proves $p$ is a pure homology isomorphism, and so $f$ must be too. \end{proof}